wieslawsoltes/Core2D/README.md

-# Test
+# Test2d

 2D Diagram Editor and Simulator

 ## About

-Test is an application for making 2D diagrams and running logic simulations.
+Test2d is an application for making 2D diagrams and running logic simulations.

 ## Simulation